troglobit/libuev/API.md

  * w->fd holds the file descriptor or socket, and events is set by
  * libuEv to indicate status: UEV_READ and/or UEV_WRITE with any of
  * the optional UEV_HUP, UEV_RDHUP, or UEV_PRI for urgent read data.
+ *
+ * Note: UEV_ERROR may be returned for any watcher and must be checked
+ *       by all callbacks.
+I/O watchers may also need to check UEV_HUP.
+ *       Appropriate action, e.g. restart the watcher, is up to the
+ *       application and is thus delegated to the callback.
  */
 void callback       (uev_t *w, void *arg, int events);